thiagola92/learning-authentication/README.md

 # learning-authentication
 Implementing the basic of multiple authorization strategies.

+NOTE: I was organizing the repository but stopped middle way because I was tired of adding many ways of doing the same thing.

 # strategies
 - [username password](./username_password/README.md)
     - Login by username and password